Syracuse All-Americans

 The Syracuse All-Americans were an American basketball team based in Syracuse, New York that was a member of the American Basketball League (ABL).

-In their only season, the team dropped out of the league during the first half on 6 January 1930, and forfeited their final four games.
+In their only season of existence, the team dropped out of the league during the first half of the season on 6 January 1930, and forfeited their final four games for that half of the season in the process.